Settling the World

 Read a free story from the collection, here at Granta.

-Short stories are neither lightweight nor time-passers.
+Short stories aren’t lightweight.
 They are pieces of engineering, built to deliver.
-There’s always been something dull about the industry’s insistence that writing is a form of powerlifting & the novel is its bench press.
+Writing isn’t a form of powerlifting with the novel as its bench press.
 So here are some recommendations, & a connection to the resource that is Jonathan Gibbs’ Personal Anthology project. & this recent piece by Chris Power, too.

 Author photo, 1987ish: artist unknown